Linaro/lava/doc/v2/naming-conventions.rst

   the scheduler will assign the device according to the required device tags.

-  A device tag is not a method of running specific test jobs on specific boards.
+  A device tag is not meant to be a method of running specific test jobs on specific boards.
 LAVA is not a board farm and a board can be replaced at any time without affecting ongoing CI.
 There is no support in LAVA for allocating specific boards to specific test jobs, the two models are incompatible.

   Device tags frequently apply to multiple devices.
 This allows the queue of test jobs to be optimised and get results back to the